Buttigieg Faces Anti-Gay Hecklers in Dallas

 “Texans don’t stand for this kind of homophobia and hatred,” O’Rourke wrote.
 “Mayor Pete, we are grateful you came to Texas and hope to see you and Chasten back again soon.”

 Both Buttigieg and O’Rourke are considered to be serious contenders for the Democratic nomination.
-The most recent Quinnipiac poll, from April 30, said that Buttigieg is ranking fourth among Democratic and Democratic-leaning voters with 10% of the polls (behind Joe Biden, Bernie Sanders and Joe Biden).
+The most recent Quinnipiac poll, from April 30, said that Buttigieg is ranking fourth among Democratic and Democratic-leaning voters with 10% of the polls (behind Joe Biden, Sen. Elizabeth Warren and Sen. Bernie Sanders).
 O’Rourke ranked sixth, with 5% of the vote.

 Buttigieg told TIME earlier this year that his observation of homophobic behavior has convinced him that people can change and earn forgiveness.